 The Gender Equality Commission (GEC) was established to help ensure the mainstreaming of gender equality into all Council of Europe policies and to bridge the gap between commitments made at international level and the reality of women in Europe.
 The Commission, whose members are appointed by member states, provides advice, guidance and support to other Council of Europe bodies and to member states.
 The Gender Equality Commission supports the implementation of the five objectives of the Council of Europe Gender Equality Strategy 2014-2017.

-advises, through the CDDECS, the Committee of Ministers and the Secretary General on appropriate action to be taken and likewise provide advice as requested on such questions as may arise;
+advise the Committee of Ministers and the Secretary General on appropriate action to be taken and likewise provide advice as requested on such questions as may arise;

-engages in co-ordination and joint planning at international level with the European Union, UN Women and other intergovernmental organisations and civil society;
+engage in co-ordination and joint planning at international level with the European Union, UN Women and other intergovernmental organisations and civil society;